Japanese first fighting game pro

 Electronic sports is the name adopted for multiple player video gaming as a competitive sport, commonly abbreviated as e-sports.

 Genres in e-sports include first person shooter games (FPS), real time strategy (RTS), racing games, sports games and the fighting games that Umehara specializes in.
-A variety of large scale tournaments exist, but the World Cyber Games sponsored by Samsung and Microsoft is the most respected international e-sports tournament with a large purse of 500,000 dollars (in 2009).
+A variety of large scale tournaments exist, but the World Cyber Games is one of the most respected international e-sports tournament with a large purse of 285,000 dollars (in 2020).